 A Safety Council meeting is held each month where a program is presented on a safety, health or workers comp topic.
 Attendance at the meetings is one of the rebate eligibility requirements.
 Meetings are held on the fourth Wednesday of every month from 8 am to 9 am, and breakfast is served.
 Sixty to seventy people usually attend the meetings.
 A meeting notice is sent the week before each meeting.
 There is a membership fee to participate in Safety Council.
 The rate for the next year is $110 per person per year.
-The first meeting of the new fiscal year is on July 23, 2014, at Zanesville Country Club.
+View our calendar of events to stay current on Safety Council meetings and time.

 July marks the beginning of the Safety Council year, since it parallels the state’s fiscal year.
 That’s why it is essential to submit your enrollment form before the end of July if you want to earn the rebate through participation in this program.
 New members are welcome any time of year but will not be eligible for the rebate until the next fiscal year.

 The Safety Council program includes participation in an annual awards program.
 The program recognizes positive safety records in the workplace and can be used to encourage safe practices and celebrate the efforts of the workforce.
 Awards are presented each year the Chamber’s “Spring Break” annual meeting.

 Even employers that are not eligible for the Safety Council rebate are welcome to join and to earn annual safety awards.
 Non members are also welcome to attend meetings if a program topic interests them.